muchimi/JoystickGremlinEx/README.md

 ### (m76T112A) hotfix
-- Fix: Execution Graph - functor loop trap on some triggers.
+- Fix: Execution Graph - functor loop trap on some triggers causes a fault when no loop should exist.

 ### (m76T112)
 - Change: Joystick module: eliminated redundant assertions, consolidated device ID conversions.